RiverFinancial/proof-of-reserves/README.md

 ### 2. Run the Verification Script

 You will need to replace a few variables in the command below to run the script successfully.
-These values can all be found in the River Proof of Reserves flow.
+These values can be found in the River Proof of Reserves flow.
 If you followed the steps above, you will now see the command in the final screen.
 The command on the River page will already have your email and account string(s) filled in.
 You will need to fill in the `<CSV_PATH>` with the path to the CSV file you downloaded in Step 1.

 - `<EMAIL>` with the email address you used to sign up for River.
 - `<ACCOUNT_STRING>` in the format `<ACCOUNT_ID>:<ACCOUNT_KEY>`.
+If you have multiple accounts, you can provide this flag multiple times, like so: `--account <ACCOUNT_STRING_1> --account <ACCOUNT_STRING_2>`.
+You can find your account ID and key in the Proof of Reserves flow.
 - `<CSV_PATH>` with the path to the CSV file you downloaded in Step 1.
+The downloaded file will initially be zipped, so you will need to unzip it before providing the path to the CSV file.

 ```bash
 mix run verify_liabilities.exs --email <EMAIL> --account <ACCOUNT_STRING> --file <CSV_PATH>